Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Summer finds around two dozen species nesting in Central Park.
 American robins are the most common, but blue jays, Baltimore orioles and northern cardinals also rear young in the park.
 Summer is considered the “slow season,” as many birds escape the heat by moving inland.
 Spring and fall offer excellent prospects for viewing colorful warblers and majestic waterfowl such as hooded mergansers.
 Several species of owls are year-round residents while others winter in the park.

 From Moynihan Train Hall, Central Park’s best birding is just two miles away.
 Walk to the park by exiting the station and heading up 8th Avenue.
 Or hop on the subway and exit at one of several stations along the park in a matter of minutes.
 The area around Bow Bridge (about a half-mile beyond the edge of the park) offers some of the best birding.
-Don’t forget to use the New York By Rail 15% Amtrak discount!
+Don’t forget to use the See New York & Save 15% Discount!

-Graff Audobon Sanctuary is located about 10 minutes due north of the Croton-Harmon Station.
-This bird watching destination, according to Saw Mill River Audobon, is a protected woodland ridge that overlooks the Hudson River along Furnace Dock Road in the Town of Cortlandt.
+Graff Audubon Sanctuary is located about 10 minutes due north of the Croton-Harmon Station.
+This bird-watching destination, according to Saw Mill River Audubon, is a protected woodland ridge that overlooks the Hudson River along Furnace Dock Road in the Town of Cortlandt.
 Great horned owls are among the species of birds that call Graff Audobon Sanctuary home.

 Amtrak’s Croton-Harmon Station sits north of Yonkers and south of Poughkeepsie.
 From the station, Croton Point Park is located due west, by way of Veterans Plaza and Croton Point Avenue.
 Just head toward the Hudson River.
 Graff Audobon Sanctuary is north of Croton-Harmon Station and lies between Route 9 and the Hudson River.
-Don’t forget to use the New York By Rail 15% Amtrak discount!
+Don’t forget to use the See New York & Save 15% Discount!

 The state capital offers a range of bird watching options, starting with Washington Park, a 10-minute ride from the Amtrak station in Rensselaer.